 There’s an amazing amount of history (not to mention effort and skill) in the beef on your plate!

-Ever since prehistoric man hunted wild oxen (aurochs) for food, beef has been much desired throughout the world.
+Since prehistoric man hunted wild oxen (aurochs) for food, beef has been desired throughout the world.
 Domestic cattle are descended from these huge beasts with long curving horns, which once wandered European forests.

-The sharing of meat after the hunt may have been the first stirrings of a social order.
-Meat, especially beef, was regarded as a luxury and the food of heroes.
+The sharing of meat after the hunt may have been the first stirrings of social order.
+Meat, especially beef, was regarded as the food of heroes.
 The Norman Conquest in 1066 led to a steady rise in England’s cattle population, due to the Normans’ fondness for beef.

-By the Middle Ages, eating meat (and fat), particularly beef, signified affluence and plenty.
-Conspicuous consumption was the order of the day for the wealthy nobility, with great feasts designed to display the host’s wealth and status.
+By the Middle Ages, eating meat (and fat), particularly beef, signified affluence.
+Conspicuous consumption was the order of the day for the wealthy nobility, with feasts designed to display the host’s wealth and status.
 In England, beef was the most popular type of meat.
 The first English cookbook- ‘Forme of Cury’ in the 12th century used beef in the recipes more often than other meats.

-In medieval kitchens a huge piece of beef would be roasted on a spit in front of the fire in a sizeable fireplace and would be enough to feed a large household not only as a roast, but as cold cuts, stews and pies throughout the week.
+In medieval kitchens, a huge piece of beef would be roasted on a spit in front of a sizeable fire in order to feed a large household not only as a roast but as cold cuts, stews and pies throughout the week.

 A medieval poem ‘London Lickpenny’ mentions beef ribs being sold by the city’s street sellers, who also sold hot beef pies.